Sara Rún Hinriksdóttir: Leicester Riders

 In September 2019, Sara signed with Leicester Riders of the Women's British Basketball League while also studying for her Master's degree at Loughborough University.

 On 15 March 2020, Sara was named MVP after leading the Riders to their third straight WBBL Trophy with a 70-66 victory against Durham Palatinates.

 On 20 December 2020, Sara was named the Icelandic Female Basketball Player of the Year.

 On 12 February 2021, Sara helped the riders to win the WBBL Cup for the first time.

 Haukar

 On 25 February 2021, Sara Rún returned to Iceland and signed with Haukar, rejoining with her twin sister Bríet Sif.
 On 10 March 2021, the sisters combined to score 62 points and make 12 three pointers in a 120-77 victory against KR.
 Following the season, she was named the Úrvalsdeild Domestic Player of the Year after leading Haukar to the Úrvalsdeild finals.

 Phoenix Constanța

 In August 2021, Sara Rún signed with CS Phoenix Constanța of the Romanian Liga Națională.

 On 16 December 2021, it was announced that she had been named the Icelandic Female Basketball Player of the Year for the second year in a row.

 Faenza Basket Project

 In June 2022, Sara signed with Faenza Basket Project of the Italian Lega Basket Femminile.
 In December 2022, she was named the Icelandic Female Basketball Player of the Year for the third straight year.

+AE Sedis Bàsquet

+In July 2023, Sara signed with AE Sedis Bàsquet of the Spanish Liga Femenina de Baloncesto.

+In December 2023, she was named the Icelandic Female Basketball Player of the Year for the fourth straight year.

+In January 2024, she left the club.

+Back to Iceland and Keflavík

+On 17 January, Sara signed with Keflavík.
+On 22 May 2024, she won the national championship with Keflavík and was named the Finals MVP.